 The School Board shall establish residential attendance zones for each school.
 All students, unless otherwise provided by School Board rule or authorized by the School Board's order, shall attend the school serving the student's residential attendance zone.
-A student's residence is the residence of his/her parent(s), as defined by Florida Statutes.
+A student's residence is the residence of his/her parent(s), legal guardian, legal custodian, or other such person as defined by any order issued by a court of competent jurisdiction of the state of Florida and by as defined by Florida Statutes.
 Any student residing in the School District shall be assigned to a school for attendance by the Superintendent or designee.